NasenGolem7442/javaUtils/README.md

   <version>[latest_version_id_here]</version>
 </dependency>
 ```
-Now you can use my Java Utilities.
-Read the JavaDocs for detailed explanation of the features.
+Now you can use my Java Utilities in your project.